adiathavas/Fakegram/django-trial/testing/Readme.md

 among olther analytics that we might want to include in  the app, make sure to look into InstaBot and using their follower/following fucntions as an auxillary (a resource I found out about much too late)

-3) Recommendation of articles for user engagement: After talking to somebody from the marketing side, it became apparent that the posting functionality/feature was the most promising for the team.
-In additon, something else that was considered a pain-point was user engagement.
+3) Recommendation of articles for user engagement: After talking to somebody from the marketing side, it became apparent that the posting functionality/feature was the most promising feature for the team.

-This had tradiionally been done by
+In additon, something else that was considered a pain-point was user engagement was article recommendation.

+This had traditionally been done by somebody in the marketing team who would essentially use their own knowledge to find tech articles from their own sources and then

+repost them on various social medias.
+This can be automated easily by using the Reddit API to scrape top-voted tech news article or scrape other good article sites.